 Conditions that might cause mirroring time-outs include (but are not limited to) the following:

-- A hanging operating system, server, or database state.
+An operating system, server, or database that is not responding.

 The Mirroring Time-Out Mechanism

 Because soft errors are not detectable directly by a server instance, a soft error could potentially cause a server instance to wait indefinitely.
 To prevent this, database mirroring implements its own time-out mechanism, based on each server instance in a mirroring session sending out a ping on each open connection at a fixed interval.

 To keep a connection open, a server instance must receive a ping on that connection in the time-out period defined, plus the time that is required to send one more ping.
 Receiving a ping during the time-out period indicates that the connection is still open and that the server instances are communicating over it.
 On receiving a ping, a server instance resets its time-out counter on that connection.

 If no ping is received on a connection during the time-out period, a server instance considers the connection to have timed out.
 The server instance closes the timed-out connection and handles the time-out event according to the state and operating mode of the session.

 Even if the other server is actually proceeding correctly, a time-out is considered a failure.
 If the time-out value for a session is too short for the regular responsiveness of either partner, false failures can occur.
 A false failure occurs when one server instance successfully contacts another whose response time is so slow that its pings are not received before the time-out period expires.